About the Document

 Document Scope

-This user guide is designed to provide comprehensive instructions for using eConfigure KNX, primarily focusing on the Lite version.
+This user guide is designed to provide comprehensive instructions for using eConfigure KNX, primarily focusing on the Lite edition.

 However, the features and functionalities described within apply to all versions of the software, including Expert and Expert Student.
 This ensures that users of the Expert and Expert Student versions can also benefit from the detailed guidance.

-The specificities of the Expert and Expert Student versions are addressed in the final chapter, allowing all users to follow the guide and apply the information to their respective software effectively.
+The specificities of the Expert and Expert Student editions are addressed in eConfigure KNX Expert chapter, allowing all users to follow the guide and apply the information to their respective software effectively.

 Validity Note

-This user guide is valid for all versions of eConfigure KNX:
+This user guide is valid for all editions of eConfigure KNX version 3.0.0:

 -